- Summary and HML Statement

 Fresno State is committed to diversity as a core value on campus.
-The Henry Madden Library’s Diversity Committee (LDC) is dedicated to supporting the University’s mission of promoting and celebrating a culture of diversity, internationalization, and inclusion in Library services, resources, and programs.
+The Fresno State Library’s Diversity Committee (LDC) is dedicated to supporting the University’s mission of promoting and celebrating a culture of diversity, internationalization, and inclusion in Library services, resources, and programs.
 LDC is also currently an officially recognized committee by the President's Council on Equity, Diversity and Inclusion (PCEDI) at Fresno State.

 We strive to do the following:

 - Provide Library programs and services that support DEIA and student success;

 - Promote and enhance Library resources and collections that reflect the diversity of our campus and community;

 - Offer and support diverse programs that enrich the academic experience of the University and its surrounding communities;

 - Create opportunities and increase diversity awareness among Library employees

 - Annually assess DEIA practices and report to Library employees with recommendations and improvements.